gviligvili/Angular-2-Redux-Webpack-Seed/README.md

 - jQuery and Lodash as globals
 - Configured Hot Module Replacement for Redux.

-The app uses Redux (NgRedux) as data flow.
+The app uses Redux (NgRedux) as state container.

 I tried to cover as much as many Redux aspects while trying to keep right practice:
 - Actions
 - Reducers
 - Async